kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 * PE;
 * PET.

-The authors used an immunoaffinity-column cleanup procedure followed by RIDASCREEN FAST ELISA testing.
-They measured both total aflatoxins and aflatoxin B1.
+The authors used RIDASCREEN FAST ELISA testing which measured both total aflatoxins and aflatoxin B1.

 The key finding was that total aflatoxin concentrations were highest in samples packed in **LDPE**, followed by **PP**, then **PE**, and lowest in **PET**.
 Aflatoxin B1 was detected in all samples packed in LDPE, PP and PE, while most PET-packed samples had aflatoxin B1 concentrations below 1 µg/kg.
 The authors concluded that nuts stored in LDPE appeared more prone to aflatoxin contamination, while PET was more suitable for maintaining product quality and safety.